9 Ways to Spend MLK Day as a Family

 Whether you’re looking for something to do with the family that still honors the life of Dr. Martin Luther King, Jr. or just something to keep the kids busy on their day off from school, we’ve got you covered with what to do this MLK Day.

 In White Plains, Barnes & Noble City Center will be hosting the MLK Freedom Library Book Fair from 11 a.m. to 4 p.m.
-Activities will include the usual face painting, story time, and musical performances, but will also include African drumming by the Ptah Djembe Drummers, Professor Barbara Scanlon presenting her book on the life of civil rights activist Anna Arnold Hedgemen, and young authors presenting their own book, Journey of Heroes, written at the Lois Bronz Children’s Center.
+Activities will include the usual face painting, arts & crafts, story time, and musical performances, but will also include African drumming by the Ptah Djembe Drummers and the Ricardo Gautreau Duo, plus visits and readings from authors C. Duane Wheeler and Eric Velasquez.

-You can also hold story time right in your own home.
-This MLK Day, consider introducing your little ones to Dr. King with a copy of I Am Martin Luther King, Jr. by Brad Metzer.
+If you're not feeling the weather, you can also always hold story time right in your own home.
+This MLK Day, consider introducing your little ones to Doctor King with a copy of I Am Martin Luther King, Jr. by Brad Metzer.
 The bestselling novelist and comic writer teamed up with illustrator Christopher Eliopoulos for a series of biographical picture books ideal for a first meeting with historical figures such as King.
 Cute and accessible, the pages are also filled with detailed information.
 Older kids may also enjoy Who Was Dr. Martin Luther King, Jr.? from the classic middle-grades biography and history series.

 The story follows two sixth-graders with very little respect or understanding for the civil rights movement who end up traveling through time to meet Martin Luther King, Jr. at various periods in the leader’s life.
 The all-star cast features appearances by Dexter and Yolanda King (portraying their father and aunt, respectively), as well as LeVar Burton, Jaleel White, Ed Asner, Angela Bassett, Danny Glover, Whoopie Goldberg, Samuel L. Jackson, James Earl Jones, Ashley Judd, Susan Sarandon, John Travolta, and Oprah Winfrey.
 At just over an hour, it’s an easy and excellent introduction into some of the more important events and goals of King’s life without feeling as emotionally heavy as films like Selma, and it's readily available to stream online.

-If you’re just looking for something to get the kids out of the house for a few hours, however, A-Game Sports in New Rochelle is hosting a special one-day baseball camp for kids aged 6 to 12 from 9 a.m. to noon, working on hitting, fielding, pitching, and baserunning.
-Tickets are $75.
+If you’re just looking for something to get the kids out of the house for a few hours, however, A-Game Sports in New Rochelle is hosting special one-day sports camps for kids aged 3 to 5 and 6 to 12, from 9 a.m. until noon, working on athletics, sportmanship, and the fundamentals of each game.
+Registration for half- and full-day camps ranges $70 to $130.